BigPolarBear1/factorization/README.md

 Update: Going to run 20k.
 Then few more hours on my math.
 As long as I know the factorization of the root that produced a B-smooth with a large enough square in it.. then I can work in the reverse direction and compute residues to make it completely square.
 I know it can be done.
 Watch me. #nevergiveup

+Update: Alright.
+Added the "main idea" very roughly to psieve_factor() ... lots more work needs to be done.
+I'll do that tomorrow.
+It's really about trying to find the square that generated the original b-smooth from the other side around.
+And.. we know how that works... how quadratics with a solution are a QR when taking the discriminant.
+Code is very bad right now.. but going to expand on this idea quickly now and streamline it.
+THIS IS IT!
+I KNOW IT!
+I GOT IT!
+LETS GO!
+TIME TO FINISH THIS!
+MY FATHER WILL SEE ME SUCCEED AT THIS.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>